charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 To test if our model is correctly deployed, simply navigate to the endpoint of the environment.
 For instance : ServeSentiment-env.qnmpdqf6re.eu-west-1.elasticbeanstalk.com

-You should see: "Welcome to your Sentiment Analysis Tool".
+You should see: "Welcome to your own Sentiment Analysis Tool".

 Finally to test our model we will use a POST method on the resource "/invocations" defined in our Flask app.
 Make sure you pass the following payload: